pknepps/xkcd-data-analysis/slides.md

 ---

 # Parsing the Data
-xkcd comics transcripts are in theatrical format.
-Each dialog is on its own line and is preceeded by who is saying it.
-Our strategy to parse this data will be to search for text on a new like and split the character and their speech by a colon.
+- XKCD comics transcripts are in theatrical format.
+    - Each dialog is on its own line and is preceeded by who is saying it.
+- Our strategy to parse this data will be to search for text on a new like and split the character and their speech by a colon.

 ---